jens-koster/the-free-data-stack/devpi/README.md

 ### What works:
-set env variable in your host environment:
+set env variable in your host environment, affects pip but not poetry:

     export PIP_INDEX_URL=http://127.0.0.1:8008/root/tfds/